Migrate your application from Heroku to AWS

 Migration Steps

-1. Use Buildpacks or Create your Dockerfile
+1. Create your Dockerfile

 2. Create resources on Qovery